openhab/openhab-python/README.md

 | Set(set)                  | Set           |
 | Item                      | Item          |

-### typical log errors
+### Typical log errors

 #### Exception during helper lib initialisation

 There were problems during the deployment of the helper libs.
 A typical error is an insufficient permission.
 The folder "conf/automation/python/" must be writeable by openHAB.

 #### Failed to inject import wrapper

-The reading the python source file "conf/automation/python/lib/openhab/__wrapper__.py" failed.
+The reading the Python source file "conf/automation/python/lib/openhab/__wrapper__.py" failed.

 This could either a permission/owner problem or a problem during deployment of the helper libs.
 You should check that this file exists and it is readable by openHAB.
-You should also check your logs for a message related to the helper lib deployment by just grep for "helper lib"
+You should also check your logs for a message related to the helper lib deployment by just grep for "helper lib".

-### limitations
+### Limitations

 - GraalPy can't handle arguments in constructors of Java objects.
 Means you can't instantiate a Java object in Python with a parameter. https://github.com/oracle/graalpython/issues/367
 - GraalPy does not really support Python 'set' types as arguments of function calls to Java objects https://github.com/oracle/graalpython/issues/260